 Go Among Mad People: "Bob Gets Committed" and does God's bidding with the residents of an insane asylum.

-God Is Good: Of course.
-He wants people to get along with each other and be happy.
+God Is Good: He wants people to get along with each other and be happy.

 Godly Sidestep: Bob asks God why He allows evil to exist.
 God takes a deep breath and explains to Bob, just as a train passes between them and the audience.
 Bob is impressed and accepts God's answer, but we only hear the very last part.